FelipeSaenzMarketing/SEO_Redirect_Tool/redirect-generator-en/README.md

-# 🔁 Automatic 301 Redirect Generator
+# 🔁 Automatic 301 Redirect Generator By Felipe Saenz

 A **Streamlit web application** that automatically generates redirect suggestions between old and new URLs based on textual similarity.